sage-code/eve/manual/processing.md

 ## Working with arrays

 Array elements have very fast direct access by index.

+**note**
+* index start from one
+* negative index is counting from the end toward the beginning
+* a range of elements is established using range notation: [n..m]

+**example**
 ```
 method test_array() => ()
   ** array  with capacity of 10 elements